-Staff members of OYA are, and will continue to be, employees of the Santa Clara County Office of Education (SCCOE).
-As such, they are covered by the State Teachers' Retirement System (STRS) and the Public Employees' Retirement System (PERS) in the same fashion as are all employees of the Superintendent.
-All employer contributions required by STRS, PERS, and Social Security, as applicable, will continue to be made by the Superintendent.
-The Superintendent also will continue to make contributions for workers' compensation insurance, unemployment insurance and any other employer payroll obligations.
+Staff members of OYA are, and will continue to be, employees of the Santa Clara County Superintendent of Schools.
+As such, they are covered by the State Teachers' Retirement System (STRS) and the Public Employees' Retirement System (PERS) in the same fashion as are all employees of the County Superintendent of Schools.
+All employer contributions required by STRS, PERS, and Social Security, as applicable, will continue to be made by the County Superintendent of Schools.
+The County Superintendent of Schools also will continue to make contributions for workers' compensation insurance, unemployment insurance and any other employer payroll obligations.
 All established SCCOE policies and procedures for ensuring employee's due process rights, resolving complaints or grievances, and for staff recruitment, selection, evaluation, and termination will be followed.
 SCCOE Human Resources will be responsible for ensuring that all appropriate arrangements for the above actions are carried out.